heliuxdesign/heliuxdesign/README.md

 At the moment I am working as a head of a regional project DIPS Arena Pleieplan, and my project conserns the hospitals in the whole Helse Nord region.
 I also collaborate with other regions in Norway.
-The project involves designing and implementing a new journal system care plan, which replaces the current morning, evening and nigh shift documents and treatment plans.
+The project involves designing and implementing a new journal system care plan, which replaces the current morning, evening and nigh shift documents, and treatment plans.

 Education: